Dates & Location

 With David Carson's support, tuition is covered for the Washington Campus course.
-As a Carson Scholar, you will be responsible for transportation to and from Washington, your meals during the program, and a Ross fee that includes five nights at a hotel.
+As a Carson Scholar, you will be responsible for transportation to and from Washington, your meals during the program, and a Ross course fee that includes five nights at a hotel and other administrative costs.

 The faculty director is Norman Bishara, who is the associate dean for undergraduate and early career programs at Michigan Ross, as well as an associate professor of business law and ethics.
 Professor Bishara is a staff editor at the American Business Law Journal and a past president of the Employment Law Section of the Academy of Legal Studies in Business.
 While in private practice in New York state, he represented a diverse group of corporate and individual clients in corporate, and commercial litigation matters.
 He has a public policy degree from Michigan’s Ford School of Public Policy and has worked with various domestic and international entities, such as the United Nations Development Programme-RBEC and the Lebanaese Transparency Association.